Playbook System Reference

 Example 9: Recording conversion workflow

-- Convert to a playbook:bmux playbook from-recording <recording-id> --output repro.dsl
+- Convert to a playbook:bmux playbook from-recording <recording-id-or-name> --output repro.dsl

 - Review and edit the generated playbook.
 The auto-generated wait-for patterns may need adjustment for your environment.